 \subsection{Computational experiments}

 We evaluate the computational performance of two solution approaches: an \textit{exact} method and the CG heuristic.
-The exact method solves the MILP formulation using the Gurobi commercial solver \citep{gurobi}, employing standard branch-and-bound and heuristic cuts.
-The CG method is compared against the exact approach to assess scalability, solution quality, and computational efficiency.
+The exact method solves the MILP formulation using the Gurobi commercial solver \citep{gurobi}, employing standard branch-and-bound.
+The CG is compared against the exact approach to assess scalability, solution quality, and computational efficiency.

-Instance generation utilizes garage and trip data from the CTA and Pace.
+Instance generation utilizes garage and trip data from CTA and Pace.
 We define the problem size by the number of trips, $|\mathcal{I}| \in \{5, 10, 25, 100, 250, 500, 1000\}$.
-For each size, a garage is selected via uniform distribution, and a subset of trips is sampled.
+For each size, a garage is randomly chosen via uniform distribution, and a subset of trips is sampled.
 To ensure statistical power, the number of instances generated decreases as problem complexity increases: 1,000, 500, 250, 100, 50, 10, and 5 instances, respectively.
 Computation time limits are scaled to the problem size: 10, 30, 120, 600, 1,200, 2,400, and 3,600 seconds.
-To account for the stochastic nature of the CG heuristic, we solve each instance 10 times (referring to each run as a \textit{replica}).
+To account for the stochastic nature of the CG, we solve each instance 10 times (referring to each run as a \textit{replica}).
 In total, 1,915 instances are solved using the exact method, and the CG is used 19,150 times.

 \cref{quality_comparison} details the instance parameters and optimality results.
 The table reports the number of instances where the exact method and the CG method (best of 10 replicas) achieved optimality.
 A key metric, \textit{CG Impr.}, counts instances where the CG solution strictly dominated the solution found by the exact method when the latter failed to converge.
 The results delineate a clear operational boundary: the exact method is highly effective for small instances ($|\mathcal{I}| \leq 100$) but suffers from tractability issues as $|\mathcal{I}|$ grows.
 Conversely, while CG struggles to prove optimality in medium instances, it consistently outperforms the exact method in large-scale scenarios ($|\mathcal{I}| \geq 250$).